Configure Azure Files

 3. In the details pane, on the toolbar, select + File share.

-4. In the New file share blade, enter the desired Name and Quota values, and then select Create.
+4. In the New file share blade, enter the desired Name and select an Access tier.